talphaidze/Evolution-Strategies-for-Deep-RL-Pretraining/README.md

 - **Type**: Continuous control tasks (HalfCheetah, Hopper, Walker2d)
 - **Algorithms**: PPO vs ES
 - **Architecture**: 4 hidden layers with 32 units each
-- **Key Result**: PPO shows inconsistent performance across seeds but faster convergence when successful; ES more stable but significantly slower
+- **Key Result**: PPO shows inconsistent performance across seeds and environments - while it converges 20x faster than ES in HalfCheetah, it fails to converge in Walker2d and Hopper.
+ES is slower but provides more stable and repeatable outcomes across all environments.

 ## Getting Started